carcass82/tracy/README.md

 ![tracing](doc/cmd.png)

-This is an example of CornellBox tracing.
+This is an example of CornellBox tracing (1500 samples per pixel).
 I added some spheres with different materials to make result more interesting
 ![cornell](doc/output.png)